 Shadows danced along the walls and ceiling, but no one was there.
 The books were still untouched in their place on the shelves.
 The bookshelf creaked too, awaiting someone to grab a fresh book from its shelves.
 Yet the bit of parchment that caused her agony was still resting atop the wooden table in front of her.

 The room was empty.
-Her mother had not come back.
+Her mum had not come back.
 Only the dreadful letter remained.

 Illyana sat upright in the chair; motionless.
 Her eyes were unfocused, dilated and unnatural, shining black in the shadows then golden brown in the light.

-She was nothingness- hollow, empty, withering away.
-Her stomach was in pain, roaring in agony.
-She hadn't a clue what time of day it was or how long she had kept herself holed up in her and her mum's secret place.
+She didn't move or blink.
+She was staring into nothingness.
+Vacant, expressionless sorrow.
+Nothingness in shadows.
+Hollow, empty, withering away.
+Her stomach pained her, roaring in agony.
+She hadn't a clue what time of day it was or how long she had kept herself holed up in her and her mum's secret place without food or water.